The Hugh Hetherington On-line

 Hearing Aid Museum

-Ph.D. the Executive Director of the Center for Hearing Loss Help, and Hugh
+Ph.D., the CEO of the Center for Hearing Loss Help.
+He took over and greatly

-Hetherington, the main collector of this valuable historical resource.
+Hetherington, the original collector of this valuable historical resource.

 Hugh Hetherington